 How to Create a Sliding Fee Scale for Your Medical Practice

+But how can we make it work?
 This is where introducing a Sliding Fee Scale for your medical practice comes into play.
-This payment system makes it easier for patients to pay their medical bills and can ultimately help your practice’s bottom line.
+This payment model makes it easier for patients to pay for their treatment while supporting the financial health of your medical practice.

-You likely already know how much it takes to run your practice, but maybe not.
-Either way, the first step is to get a firm handle on your exact operating costs.
+You likely already know how much it costs to run your practice, but maybe not.
+Either way, the first step is to get a firm handle on your operating costs.

 Next, determine what you want your take-home salary will be.
 Add that to the expenses above.